fouadsan/flutter_facebookUI_clone/README.md

 # flutter_facebookUI_clone
-Facebook UI with Flutter for Android, iOS and Web
+Facebook UI using Flutter for Mobile and Web